zacklow28/tp/docs/UserGuide.md

 ### Adding a patient: `add`

-Adds a new patient to your VitaBook with their personal details.
+Adds a new patient to your VitaBook with their complete details.

 Format: `n/NAME g/GENDER h/HEIGHT w/WEIGHT no/PHONE e/EMAIL a/ADDRESS d/DIET pr/PRIORITY m/MEETING_DATE [al/ALLERGY]…​`